 - Needle sizes inscribed on the needle may wear off after a few uses

-- Some of the joins between the shaft and tips aren’t so smooth
+- Some of the joins between the shaft and the needles aren’t so smooth

 Complete Sock Notion Kit From Knit Picks